canonical/matter-docs/how-to/chip-tool-commission-and-control.rst

       -  ``3840`` is the discriminator id

       .. note::
-         It is also possible to commission a Thread device using a manual pairing code, making Bluetooth unnecessary.
+         It is also possible to commission a Thread device using a manual pairing code, without using Bluetooth Low Energy (BLE).

          .. code:: shell